forki/Yaaf.ApplicationInsights/README.md

 I changed some things such that it is `compilable` on a mono system and removed an incompatible module (using the `EventListener` class).
 Besides some removed functionality this are the unmodified bits (in fact we copy the original files in the build process via `paket`).

+> Note some files like `CoreEventSource.cs` are included and modified slightly (see git history for details)